slimane-msb/optimization-problems/README.md

-# solving the problem with linear programming and Pulp :
+# solving the  blending problem using linear programming and Pulp :

 ## sets :
 - C = {c1, c2, c3} for crudes